hackclub/hackclub/workshops/hash-code-generator/README.md

     output: process.stdout
 });
 ```
-Don't get scared, its a easy thing!
+Don't get scared, it's an easy thing!

 You have to create a variable `rl` and use `readline.createInterface()` which is used for creating an instance of readline as we discussed above.

-The `input` key takes a readable stream like `process.stdin` and the `output` key takes readable stream like `process.stdout`.
+The `input` key takes a readable stream like `process.stdin` and the `output` key takes a readable stream like `process.stdout`.

 Your code so far:
 ```javascript